ConstructionPlacements

 9. Avoid Credit Cards

-It’s good to keep credit cards until the time you are paying the dues on time, but once you start exceeding your credit limits, you may fall short of money in the future.
-Going cashless through credit cards, no doubt is a better option, but that should be done under proper control.
+It’s good to keep credit cards until you pay the dues on time, but once you start exceeding your credit limits, you may run out of money in the future.
+Going cashless through credit cards is undoubtedly a better option, but it should be done under proper control.

 Do not get excited by the credit limit given to you, which is approximately 2 to 3 times your salary.
-It is advisable to do the necessary expenses from your credit card and keep the expenses lower than your salary limit.
-Eventually, you have to pay your dues from your salary unless you are not earning money from some other sources.
+Making the necessary expenses from your credit card and keeping the costs lower than your salary limit is advisable.
+Eventually, you must pay your dues from your salary unless you are not earning money from other sources.

-10. Don’t Fall into a Debt Trap (Avoid Personal Loan)
+10. Don’t Fall into a Debt Trap (Avoid Personal Loans)

-Lack of debt management may eat up a major part of your monthly salary.
+Lack of debt management may consume a major part of your monthly salary.
 You may end up borrowing fresh loans to pay off older loans.
-If it gets out of control, then you may fall into a vicious debt trap.
+You may fall into a vicious debt trap if it gets out of control.

-Your critical life goals may get sidelined, and even your retirement may get delayed.
-Though, strategizing your debt payment may keep you away from such troubles.
+Your critical life goals may be sidelined, and even your retirement may be delayed.
+However, strategizing your debt payment may keep you away from such troubles.
 All you need is to be informed about how much you owe to whom.
 And chalk out a schedule to pay them off.

-In case you have a lot of debt to shoulder, start paying off the most expensive one.
-In fact, credit card has been regarded as the most expensive form of debt.
-As soon as your salary gets credited each month, pay off your credit card balances in full.
+If you have a lot of debt, start paying off the most expensive one.
+Credit cards have been regarded as the most costly form of debt.
+Pay off your credit card balances in full once your salary gets credited each month.

 Don’t fall for the lure of paying off the minimum balance.
-Even before you know it, the interest will spiral up to eat out all your savings.
+Even before you know it, the interest will spiral up to exhaust your savings.
 Make it a point to use the credit card only in case of emergency.
 Always keep debt as a last resort.
 As far as possible, make down payments for your purchases.

-In case you are shouldering big-ticket loans, look for a portability option.
-You can transfer your loan to another bank offering a lesser rate of interest.
+If you are shouldering big-ticket loans, look for a portability option.
+You can transfer your loan to another bank offering a lesser interest rate.
 In this manner, you will save a lot of money going out as interest.
 Never borrow for assets that are depreciating.

-Additionally, tax-inefficient loans like personal loans can be avoided as far as possible.
-You can think of saving and building a corpus to fulfill your goals.
-In this way, you can avoid falling into a debt trap.
+Tax-inefficient loans like personal loans can be avoided as much as possible.
+Consider saving and building a corpus to fulfill your goals.
+This way, you can avoid falling into a debt trap.

 11. Retirement planning

 Start saving for your retirement.
 Why is it necessary?
-Because the early you start, the more corpus you will generate at the time of retirement.
+The earlier you start, the more corpus you will generate at the time of retirement.

-For example, if you are at the age of 25 and want to retire at 55, you will get 30 years of time horizon on your investments.
+For example, if you are 25 and want to retire at 55, you will get 30 years of time horizon on your investments.
 So, by saving Rs.3000 a month, you can generate approximately up to Rs.
 2 Cr.
 Isn’t it that good?
 You can even increase your investment amount from time to time.

 12. Do proper tax planning